Pooja-Bhojwani/Smile_to_unlock/README.md

 Just put the data in dataset folder and run --

+Emotion_recognition_model.py -- To train the model on the basis of emotions dataset

-Prepare_model.py -- To generate model on the basis of your data
+Face_recognition_model.py -- To train the model on the basis of facial data

-and then run webcam.py -- To run your webcam and predict the emotions
+and then run webcam.py -- To run your webcam, predict the emotions and get the person who can unlock the system wih her/his smile